dsandor/dask-examples/csv-compare/README_PYTHON.md

 - `--delta`: Path for the delta CSV output (default: delta_TIMESTAMP.csv)
 - `--log`: Path for the changes log JSON output (default: changes_TIMESTAMP.json)
 - `--ignore-columns`: Comma-separated list of column names to ignore when determining differences
-- `--chunk-size`: Chunk size for processing in bytes (default: auto)
+- `--chunk-size`: Chunk size for processing in number of rows per chunk
+- `--unzip`: Unzip files before processing for better performance

 ## How It Works

-The Python implementation uses Dask, a parallel computing library, to efficiently process large CSV files:
+The Python implementation efficiently processes large CSV files:

 1. **Chunked Processing**: Files are read in chunks, allowing processing of files larger than available RAM
-2. **Parallel Computation**: Operations are automatically parallelized across available CPU cores
+2. **Dictionary-Based Comparison**: Uses dictionaries for fast lookups instead of expensive index operations
+3. **Optional Pre-Unzipping**: Can unzip files before processing for significantly faster performance
-3. **Efficient Comparison**:
+4. **Efficient Comparison**:
    - New rows: Rows with primary keys that only exist in the current file
    - Changed rows: Rows with the same primary key but different values (excluding ignored columns)
    - Identical rows: Rows with the same primary key and values (not included in output)